FAQs

 What is perinatal mental health?

-Perinatal mental health disorders are a grouping of mental health diagnoses, such as postpartum depression and anxiety, that can occur in moms and parents during this time.
+Perinatal mental health disorders are a group of mental health diagnoses, such as postpartum depression and anxiety, that can occur in moms and parents during this time.

-A licensed therapist or counselor who has received advanced training in perinatal mental health and who has worked with the perinatal population directly for at least 2 years.
+A licensed therapist or counselor who has advanced training in perinatal mental health, has worked with the perinatal population for at least two years, and has taken a comprehensive exam to earn a professional certificate from Postpartum Support International.

 Who is this fund for?

-The Georgia Fund for Perinatal Mental Health is raising money to pay for fully funded therapy sessions for perinatal moms and parents who reside in Georgia.
+The Georgia Fund for Perinatal Mental Health provides fully funded therapy sessions for perinatal moms and parents who reside in Georgia.
 This includes those who:

 • Are currently pregnant

-• Have experienced a pregnancy or infant loss in the past 2 years
+• Have experienced a perinatal loss in the past 1 year, including miscarriage, stillbirth, infant loss, and termination

 Why do moms and parents in Georgia need help?